guillermo-carrasco/guillermo-carrasco.github.com/_posts/2013-07-17-setting-up-a-testing-slurm-cluster.md

 Once you’ve added Ubuntu box to your system, is time to spawn a multi-VM environment and set it up.
 To do so, you just need to follow these steps:

-1. Create the virtual machines: You can use [this](vagrantfile) Vagrantfile from my GitHub to do so.
+1. Create the virtual machines: You can use [this][vagrantfile] Vagrantfile from my GitHub to do so.
 It will create two VM visible between them (a controller and a server/worker), and will install SLURM in both of them.
 It will also copy a very basic SLURM configuration file that can be also found in my GitHub account.
 Run the following command in the